Art Advice

 In some cases, the artist and his work become synonymous on Google.
 When you search Brian Donnelly, his work and his professional artist name “KAWS” dominates the first results page.

 Here at Artsy Drawings, I enjoy merging artistry with my personal brand.
-I use Linktr.ee to create a single, customizable link that houses multiple links to their various online platforms, such as my portfolio, social media profiles and online store.
-Correspondingly, this link simplifies navigation for my audience, allowing them to access all relevant content from one centralized location.
-Check out my Linktr.ee here.
+I use Linktr.ee to create a single, customizable link that houses multiple links to various online platforms.
+For me, these platforms include my portfolio, social media profiles like Pinterest and Instagram, and my online store.
+This link simplifies navigation for my audience, allowing them to access all relevant content from one central location.

 Brianna Eisman’s Linktr.ee includes her website, RedBubble, Fiverr, Venmo, LinkedIn, and Pinterest links.
 Each phrase includes a call to action.